Preliminary Approval Granted For CVS’s 620.86 PHP Million Unpaid Wages Settlement

 Legal Experience

 I received my J.D. from the University of Southern California (USC) Gould School of Law.
-While there, I served as a judicial extern to the Honorable Patrick J. Walsh of the United States District Court for the Central District of California, where I drafted a criminal judicial opinion.
-Also, while at Gould, I served as an extern for the U.S. Attorney’s Office for the Central District of California.
-As a Criminal Division Extern, I had the opportunity to work closely with a trial team of Assistant U.S. Attorneys on a money laundering case which further sparked my interest in litigation.
+While there, I served as a judicial extern to the Honorable Patrick J. Walsh of the United States District Court for the Central District of California.
+Also, while at Gould, I served as an extern for the United States Attorney’s Office for the Central District of California, Criminal Division.
+As an extern, I worked closely with a trial team of Assistant U.S. Attorneys in prosecution of a web-based platform used to promote human trafficking.

 Personal Interests